Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

   number = 10;  				// Assigning the value 10 to this variable

   char letter = 'A';    		// Declaring and Assigning in a single statement: declaration and assignment can be combined

+  int a1, a2;                   // Multiple declarations

   int a = 1, b = 2, c = 3;  	// Multiple declarations & assignements

+  char b1, b2, b3 = 'C'			// Mixed declarations (2) with one assignement

+  double d1, double d2;         // ERROR - NOT LEGAL

+  int v1; v2; 					// ERROR - NOT LEGAL
   ```

 > [!IMPORTANT]